A guide for students

 Being home while attending class, will have its advantages.
 Hanging out on the couch in your comfy clothes, and being in your own room, or home: a big plus!
 No rush to get to school, just log on.

 But things have proven to be different, of course.
 Due to the ‘distant learning’ set up, there has been much less chance for traditional forms of class distraction.
-The dynamics of the class room weren’t there.
+The dynamics of the class room aren’t there.
 The vibe, the quick eye contact, the bit-of-fun is hard to create online.
 The interaction became rather structured.
 It resulted in more focused classes.
 People needed to prepare themselves for the discipline of how they were going to focus on school, when there is even more Snapchat, instagram and other distractions at your fingertips.

 What habits did they change?